History of Hindustani: Formation

-When Wali Mohammed Wali arrived in Delhi, he established Hindustani with a light smattering of Persian words, a register called Rekhta, for poetry; previously the language of poetry had been Persian.
+When Wali Mohammed Wali arrived in Delhi, he established Hindustani with a light smattering of Persian, Arabic and Chagatai words, a register called Rekhta, for poetry; previously the language of poetry had been Persian.
 When the Delhi Sultanate expanded south to the Deccan Plateau, they carried their literary language with them, and it was influenced there by more southerly languages, producing the Dakhini dialect.
 During this time Hindustani was the language of both Hindus and Muslims.
 The non-communal nature of the language lasted until the British Raj in India, when in 1837 Hindustani in the Persian script (i.e. Urdu) replaced Persian as the official language and was made co-official along with English.
-This triggered a Hindu backlash in northwestern India, which argued that the language should be written in the native Devanagari script.
+This triggered the Hindu backlash in northwestern India, which argued that the language should be written in the native Devanagari script.
 This literary standard, called simply Hindi, replaced Urdu as the official register of Bihar in 1881, establishing a sectarian divide of "Urdu" for Muslims and "Hindi" for Hindus, a divide that was formalized with the partition of India after the withdrawal of the British in 1947.
-In the middle of the 18th century, a movement among Urdu poets advocating the further Persianisation of Hindustani occurred, in which certain native Sanskritic words were supplanted with Persian (and quite recently, Arabic; especially in Pakistan) loanwords.
-On the other hand, organizations such as the Nagari Prachar Sabha (1893) and Hindi Sahitya Sammeland (1910) advocated a style that incorporated Sanskrit vocabulary while literally purging out (i.e., consciously removing) Persian and Arabic words.
+In the middle of the 18th century, a movement among Urdu poets advocating the further Persianisation of Hindustani occurred, in which certain native Sanskritic (and even Prakritic) words were supplanted with Persian (and quite recently, Arabic; especially in Pakistan) loanwords.
+On the other hand, organizations such as the Nagari Prachar Sabha (1893) and Hindi Sahitya Sammeland (1910) advocated a style that incorporated Sanskrit vocabulary while literally purging out (i.e., consciously removing) Persian, Arabic and Chagatai words.
 Despite these movements to Persianize (or Arabize) or Sanskritize the Hindustani language, Professor Afroz Taj states that the distinction between Hindi and Urdu was chiefly a question of style.
 A poet could draw upon Urdu's lexical richness to create an aura of elegant sophistication, or could use the simple rustic vocabulary of dialect Hindi to evoke the folk humble and mundane life of the village and semi-urban areas.
 Somewhere in the middle lay the day to day language spoken by the great majority of people.
 This day to day language was often referred to by the all-encompassing term Hindustani.
-Likewise, when describing the state of Hindi-Urdu under British rule in colonial India, Professor Sekhar Bandyopadhyay stated that "Truly speaking, Hindi and Urdu, spoken by a great majority of people in north India, were the same language written in two scripts; Hindi was written in Devanagari script and therefore had a greater sprinkling of Sanskrit words, while Urdu was written in Persian script and thus had more Persian and Arabic words in it.
+Likewise, when describing the state of Hindi-Urdu under British rule in colonial India, Professor Sekhar Bandyopadhyay stated that "Truly speaking, Hindi and Urdu, spoken by a great majority of people in north India, were the same language written in two scripts; Hindi was written in Devanagari script and therefore had a greater sprinkling of Sanskrit words, while Urdu was written in the modified Perso-Arabic script and thus had more Persian, Arabic and Chagatai words in it.
 At the more colloquial level, however, the two languages were mutually intelligible."